The Poem of the Man-God: Criticism

-The earliest published criticism of the book was a January 1960 article in L'Osservatore Romano which called the book a badly fictionalized life of Jesus.
-Between 1985 and 1993, Cardinal Joseph Ratzinger wrote two letters referencing the L'Osservatore Romano article and stated that the book cannot be considered supernatural in origin.
-In 1992 Archbishop Dionigi Tettamanzi wrote a letter suggesting that the material in the book are literary forms to narrate the life of Jesus, and the book cannot be considered of supernatural origin.
+The earliest published criticism of the Poem was a January 1960 article in L'Osservatore Romano which called the work a badly fictionalized life of Jesus.
+Between 1985 and 1993, Cardinal Joseph Ratzinger wrote two letters referencing the L'Osservatore Romano article and stated that the work cannot be considered supernatural in origin.
+In 1992 Archbishop Dionigi Tettamanzi wrote a letter suggesting that the material in the work are literary forms to narrate the life of Jesus, and cannot be considered of supernatural origin.

 In 2023 historian Joachim Bouflet wrote a book with a chapter that listed various criticisms of Valtorta's work.
 He addressed the issue of the two references to screwdrivers in Valtorta's work.
 He stated that the use of the term screwdriver by Valtorta has been one of the frequently discussed issues because screwdrivers are not known to have existed during the first century AD.
 Bouflet also stated that Valtorta supporters do not consider this an anachronism because in one case Valtorta wrote "it looks like a screw driver" and in another case they were small items, admitting that both references may have been to wood chisels that resembled screwdrivers.

 Bouflet addressed Valtorta's statement in chapter 8 of her work that around the cube-like structure of the inner sanctuary at the Second Temple several cupolas that resembled huge half oranges could be seen.
 Bouflet stated that in his opinion the excavations by Nahman Avigad and Yigael Shiloh in the 1980s coupled with his reading of Flavius Josephus indicate that the Second Temple had no such cupolas around the inner sanctuary.